microsoft/language-server-protocol/_specifications/lsp/3.18/types/textEdit.md

 	needsConfirmation?: boolean;

 	/**
-	 * A human-readable string which is rendered less prominent in
+	 * A human-readable string which is rendered less prominently in
 	 * the user interface.
 	 */
 	description?: string;